roven-lin-workday/autoset-status-cypress-testrail-reporter/README.md

 ## Acknowledgments

+* [Dmytro Kuznetsov](https://github.com/dkuznetsov21), author of the [autoset-status-cypress-testrail-reporter](https://github.com/dkuznetsov21/autoset-status-cypress-testrail-reporter) repository that was forked.
 * [Milutin Savovic](https://github.com/mickosav), author of the [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter) repository that was cloned.
 * [Pierre Awaragi](https://github.com/awaragi), owner of the [mocha-testrail-reporter](https://github.com/awaragi/mocha-testrail-reporter) repository that was forked.